cal-itp/data-infra/docs/publishing/sections/4_analytics_portfolio_site.md

 **Note:** The build command must be run from the root of the repo!
 1. Navigate back to the repo data-analyses and install the portfolio requirements with `pip install -r portfolio/requirements.txt`
-2. Then run `python portfolio/portfolio.py build sires --deploy`
+2. Then run `python portfolio/portfolio.py build my_report --deploy`
+    * The `my_report` will be replaced by the name of your `.yml` file in [data-analyses/portfolio/sites](https://github.com/cal-itp/data-analyses/tree/main/portfolio/sites).
     * You also have the option to specify: run `python portfolio/portfolio.py build --help` to see the following options:
         * `--deploy / --no-deploy`
             * deploy this component to netlify.
         * `--prepare-only / --no-prepare-only`